Guinness Glaze

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-When we created the Guinness Burger for St. Patty’s Day last year, we learned how to make a simple brown sugar glaze with our favorite Irish beer.
-A little Guinness Glaze goes a long way, and it tastes delicious on pretty much anything, so we wanted to share some of our favorite (and our readers’ favorite) ways to use it!
+When we created the Guinness glaze burger for St. Patty’s Day last year, we learned how to make a simple brown sugar glaze with our favorite Irish beer.
+A little Guinness glaze goes a long way, and it tastes delicious on pretty much anything, so we wanted to share some of our favorite (and our readers’ favorite) ways to use it!

 A glass jar of Guinness glaze with a can of beer in the background